Tech-at-DU/Flask-Playlister/P07-Adding-Tests/content.md

 Let's test our helper function for creating YouTube URLs.
 The first thing we'll need to do is create some sample data.
 We don't want to use the actual data that's on our PyMongo server for our tests, because if the data were to change because someone deleted a playlist, it would break our tests!
 Instead, we'll be using a mock list of IDs.

-We'll also need to import the `video_url_creator` function, since `tests.py` has no idea  what that is
+We'll also need to import the `video_url_creator` function, since `tests.py` has no idea what that is unless we import it.

 > [action]
 > Modify your import statement to import the `video_url_creator` function into your test file, and add a sample list of ids at the top of the file, before the PlaylistsTests class.